 Finally you can click on an alert to show the details:

 The Monitor > Alert History section is displaying the alert history of your systems (events and for stateful alerts, when they have been raised and cleared).
 The list can be filtered by Alert rule name, target system or a given period of time and you can access to the rules, systems details and the system’s timeline to analyze the system’s behavior.

 Alert rules are created in the Configure activity: Alert section .

 You set the alert once, and will get noticed when the alert is raised, and then when the alert is over and the system working back the expected way.

 For mass configuration, templates can be created or modified starting from an existing device or from scratch.
 You can find how to create a new template in the Configure pages.

-Configuring your systems, you may require to specify a different value for each.
-This is the case for names, identifiers, passwords, or unique configuration parameter like static IP address.
+Configuring your systems, you may be required to specify a different value for each.
+This is the case for names, identifiers, passwords, or unique configuration parameters like static IP address.

 This section provides you with a number of helpful task-oriented procedures showing you how to.